 The Netherland Dwarf Rabbit

-As a dwarf breed, this is one of the smallest rabbits known to be in existence today.
+As a dwarf breed, this is one of the smallest rabbits in existence today.
 Their tiny ears and social disposition make them popular among pet owners.
 They weigh only 1 to 3 pounds after they stop growing, which is typically around 5 months of age.